NeuraLegion/repeater/README.md

 ![](https://i.imgur.com/GnL8Atim.png)

 Fill *Scan Name* field, select *Crawler* type as discovery type.
-Set http://juiceshop.local:3000 as a target.
+Set `http://juiceshop.local:3000` as a target.
 Then go to *Additional Settings* and select your agent in *Agents* field.
-Press *Run* and be ready to see security issues.
+Press *Run* and get ready to see security issues.

 ## Extra Options